 Survey of photography from its earliest experimenters and technologies to contemporary digital practices and trends: Consideration and examination of photography within artistic, cultural and social contexts.
 1012.00

 Beginning Photographic Art and Design

-3 units, 3 hours lecture (GR) Prerequisite(s): PHOTO 10 or 70
+3 units, 3 hours lecture ((GR or P/NP))

 Students must supply their own 35mm film camera and have an instruction manual or working knowledge of the camera operations.